-In fact, research conducted last year indicates that businesses of all sizes are coming under fire from an equal amount of attacks: one in every four employees belonging to both big and small businesses has been targeted at some point by malicious third parties who are intent on compromising the data security of corporate networks.
+In fact, research conducted last year indicates that businesses of all sizes are coming under fire from an equal amount of attacks: one in every four employees belonging to both big and small businesses has been targeted at some point by malicious third parties who are intent on compromising the data or mobile security for business networks.

 Additionally, one in every three companies has fallen victim to cyber-attacks carried out with the intent of compromising sensitive organizational data by targeting mobile devices.
-Therefore, organizations need a way to prevent bad actors from installing software programs on the mobile devices of their employees and consequently avoid the huge consequences that come with large-scale breaches of corporate data.
+Therefore, organizations need a way to prevent bad actors from installing software programs on the mobile security for business networks of their employees and consequently avoid the huge consequences that come with large-scale breaches of corporate data.